Agroqirax/lrclib-mcp/README.md

 Publishing lyrics (`/api/publish`) is intentionally not implemented — this server only supports looking up existing lyrics.

+The server communicates over stdio using the MCP protocol

 ## Tools

 - **get_lyrics** — `GET /api/get`